tahoe-lafs/tahoe-lafs/docs/known_issues.rst

 longer vulnerable to this problem.

-Note that the issue is local to each storage server independently of other storage servers—when you upgrade a storage server then that particular storage server can no longer be tricked into deleting its shares of the target file.
+Note that the issue is local to each storage server independently of other storage servers: when you upgrade a storage server then that particular storage server can no longer be tricked into deleting its shares of the target file.

 If you can't immediately upgrade your storage server to a version of Tahoe-LAFS that eliminates this vulnerability, then you could temporarily shut down your storage server.
-This would of course negatively impact availability—clients would not be able to upload or download shares to that particular storage server while it was shut down—but it would protect the shares already stored on that server from being deleted as long as the server is shut down.
+This would of course negatively impact availability -- clients would not be able to upload or download shares to that particular storage server while it was shut down -- but it would protect the shares already stored on that server from being deleted as long as the server is shut down.

 If the servers that store shares of your file are running a version of Tahoe-LAFS with this vulnerability, then you should think about whether